cfw-guide/dsi.cfw.guide/docs/faq.md

 - Better compatibility with DSi mode titles and homebrew than Memory Pit
 - Easy to use
 - No risk of damaging the console
-- Useable on consoles with broken camera
+- Usable on consoles with broken camera
 - Better sound in GBARunner2

 Cons: